-Having a setup like a data centre including VMware vSpehre (ESXi) server, NAS (Network Access Storage), iSCSI disks and several server VMs on a single (or couple of) PC is a wonderful way to learn and test computing.
-You can experiment all at your home PC before going to the production environment.
-In this article, I show you how to connect FreeNAS iSCSI disks to VMware vSphere 4 (ESXi 4) Server.
-Though the server version is pretty old, most of the main steps remain the same for the latest versions.
+Having a setup like a data centre including VMware vSpehre (ESXi), NAS (Network Access Storage), iSCSI disks and several server VMs on a single (or couple of) PC is a wonderful way to learn and test.
+It allows replicating the production environment for testing purposes on low-cost hardware.

-The Majors Steps I Followed
+The Majors Steps:

 Steps to Connect FreeNAS iSCSI Disks to VMware vSphere (or ESXi)

 2) Install and configure FreeNAS iSCSI disks on VMware workstation or any other networked computer.
-Make sure VMware vSphere and FreeNAS can communicate via the network.
+Make sure VMware vSphere and FreeNAS VM can communicate via the network.
 Read more here about configuring iSCSI disks in FreeNAS.

 6) By default iSCSI adapter is disabled in VMware vSphere (ESXi) server.
 Press the Configure button, select Enable and Press OK.